ShizukaDonaghue/luve/README.md

 Users can only edit or delete their own records in the application.
 If a user tries to edit or delete other users' records, an error message is displayed to the user explaining the issue.
 A custom 403 error page is also available which explains the error and contains a link to the store so that users can easily navigate back.

 ### Form Validation
 Django's built-in form validation is used to validate the forms within the application.
 The forms will not be submitted unless they are completed correctly.
-If there are errors, error messages are displayed to notify the user of the errors.
+If there is any error, an error message is displayed to notify the user of the error.

 In addition to Django's built-in form validation, [jQuery Validation Plugin](https://jqueryvalidation.org/) has been added to the Article form, Contact form, and Product form.
 This displays a custom error message explaining the error for each field to assist users in filling in the field correctly.